 NOTE: These six ground truth model classes will represent the key events to be scored, as well as images with morphology that differs from the accepted scoring criteria5.

+Optional: If desired, the analysis template from 1.7 can be included to use features from the image analysis software.
+If you would like to include these features in the AI model, browse for the .ast file, then from the channel specific dropdowns, choose the feature subsets you would like to include.

 Under Select Files, click on Add Files and browse for the desired files to be added to the AI software to build the ground truth data.
 Click on Next.